anika2019/PowerBIProjects/README.md

 basic to advanced level exercises  to learn POWER-BI functionalities. all the supporting files and complete project can be found on this Link too: https://drive.google.com/file/d/1X3anCdqchO7-HXqnrj48p9xB62eXgFet/view?usp=drive_link

+kindly go through the sub-branches project-1, project-2 and project-3 for detailed working projects